 Take on Memes

 Memes are not new, but they have only recently been named.
 The study of meme dynamics helps us understand ourselves as a species on more than just a biological level.
-There are many branches of meme theory - meme warfare, memes as parasites, the study of macro memes (religion & theories) and micro memes (words & habits), the brain as a host for memes, the extinction & replication of memes, adaptation of memes by natural selection, the death of memes.
+There are many branches of meme theory - meme warfare, memes as parasites, the study of macro memes (religion & theories) and micro memes (words & habits), the brain as a host for memes, the extinction & replication of memes, adaptation of memes by natural selection, and the death of memes.
 Memes are passed on and caught by word, by mouth, by action, by all of our senses.
 Memes live in us, in the media, on the internet.
 It has been said that “a human being is an animal infested by memes”.
-Humans are in some ways faulty carriers of memes – computers are better at this – they can more quickly calculate possible outcomes, but computers for the moment lack a host of processing memes like morality and inspiration.
+Humans can be faulty carriers of memes.
+Computers are better at this as they can quickly calculate possible outcomes, but computers, for the moment, lack some of the tools for processing memes like morality and inspiration.

 Memes mutate by re-imagining themselves in light of other memes.
-Much like our galaxy’s spiral form, memes when reproduced, are not exact replicas of their seed, but are sown another level up or down a spiral path of the long human march.
+Much like our galaxy’s spiral form, memes, when reproduced, are not exact replicas of their seed, but are sown on another level up or down a spiral path of the long human march.

 No comments: